alvinng4/Gravity-Simulator/README.md

 This program requires Python version 3.10 or higher.

 ### Installation
-Download the source file, or clone this repository by running the following command in terminal:
+Download the source files, or clone this repository by running the following command in terminal:
 ```
 git clone https://github.com/alvinng4/Gravity-Simulator
 ```